SAFETY DATA SHEET

 metallic taste, fever, chills, cough, weakness, chest pain, muscle

 pain and increased white blood cell count.
-May cause
+May cause asthma and

-shortness of breath.
 May cause headache, coughing, fever, weight

 loss, and pneumoconiosis.